SnowyMouse/invader/README.md

                                build time at a cost of a much larger file size.
   -N --rename-scenario <name>  Rename the scenario.
   -o --output <file>           Output to a specific file.
+  -O --optimize                Optimize tag space.
+This will drastically
+                               increase the amount of time required to build the cache file.
   -P --fs-path                 Use a filesystem path for the tag.
   -q --quiet                   Only output error messages.
   -t --tags <dir>              Use the specified tags directory.
 Use multiple